The Evolution of Talent Acquisition Technology

 To justify the investment in NLP hiring technology, HR teams must track specific efficiency and quality metrics.
 The return on investment is typically realised through reduced administrative hours and improved hiring outcomes.
 Without clear benchmarks, it is difficult to optimise the system or prove its value to stakeholders.
 Focus on metrics that directly correlate to business outcomes rather than vanity metrics like total applications processed.

-• Time-to-Screen Reduction: Measure the average time spent reviewing a single CV before and after NLP implementation.
-Expect a reduction of 60-70% as the system pre-ranks applicants.
+- Time-to-Screen Reduction: Measure the average time spent reviewing a single CV before and after NLP implementation.
+Organisations consistently report significant reductions as the system pre-ranks applicants and surfaces the strongest matches first.

 For a deeper dive into tracking these numbers, consult resources on HR analytics to build a dashboard that reflects these specific KPIs.
 Data-driven decisions require accurate input, and NLP ensures the input data is structured and reliable.